-In this paper we consider three distributed routing protocols: RIP [14], DBF(Distributed Bellman Ford) [3], and BGP [22]1.
-All of the three are variants of classic distance vector routing protocols.
+In this paper we consider three distributed routing protocols: RIP [15], DBF(Distributed Bellman Ford) [3], and BGP [23]1.
+In addition to being widely used in network literature and practical networks, all of the three are variants of classic distance vector routing protocols.
 We selected three routing protocols in the same algorithm family so that we can better correlate the difference in the routing protocol design with the difference in the observed packet delivery dynamics.